asheshrambachan/LanguageModel_Labels/estimation_cb/README.md

-# Estimation Task: Congressional Bills
+# Estimation Tasks: Congressional Bills

 This subdirectory contains scripts, data, and outputs for **estimation tasks** using **Congressional bills** data.
 The steps involves data cleaning, querying LLMs, running simulations, and summarizing the results for use in figures and tables.